Security-Scoped URLs

 )

-// STEP 2: Start accessing the resolved URL
+// Activate access on the resolved URL

 guard url.startAccessingSecurityScopedResource() else {

-"Failed to start accessing bookmark for \(key)"
+Logger.process.errorMessageOnly("Failed to start accessing bookmark for \(key)")

 return tryFallbackPath(fallbackPath, key: key)